sachin857/Rails-kube/README.md

 ## ☸️ Deploying with minikube K8s

-- Note!
+-- Note!
----
-minikube is a tool to create a Single node K8s cluster for your pesonal play.
+- minikube is a tool to create a Single node K8s cluster for your pesonal play.
 If you already have a local K8s environement setup you can go into your K8s environment & skip to **Step 2.
 Clone Repository**.
 And yes ofc, docker is required too.
----

 ### 1. Install minikube
 If minikube is not installed, goto the provided link and follow till **Step 5.
 Start minikube**: